 After you have set up your Screening Process and defined the Watchlists you want to consider for your screening, it's advisable to test your approach.

 For your technical testing, you can use our Sandbox environment.
 For your first integration test, we are also happy to provide a temporary production API key so you can test your approach with actual Sanctions data before going live.

-If you need any help during the Implementation please don't hesitate to reach out to our Customer Support Team.
+If you need any help during the Implementation, please don't hesitate to contact our Customer Support Team.
 We are always happy to help.